expo/expo/docs/pages/versions/v32.0.0/guides/account-permissions.md

 ### Publish
-Users with Publish access to an account will be able to create new releases with `exp publish` as well as create new platform builds with `exp build:android` or `exp build:ios`
+Users with Publish access to an account will be able to create new releases with `expo publish` as well as create new platform builds with `expo build:android` or `expo build:ios`

-You will need to add an [`owner` key](../../workflow/configuration/#owner) to your app.json to take advantage of publish permission.
+You will need to add an [`owner` key](../../workflow/configuration/#owner) to your app.json to take advantage of the Publish permission.

 ### View
 Users with View permission will be able to load projects through the Expo